Utshuk/JavaBasic/README.md

 # JavaBasic
-This repository contains all the source code for Java basic programming.
+This repository contains all the source code for Java basic programming .
+The code are inside 'src' folder.